cdl-geneseo/geneseo-dictionary/H/Harvard-of-the-SUNYs.md

 # Harvard of the SUNYs

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Harvard of the SUNYs

 Created by  Unknown User (djb25), last modified on Apr 28, 2015

 Harvard of the SUNYs - n.
 A nickname for SUNY Geneseo.
 Comparing SUNY Geneseo to Harvard University as a prestigious college.&quot;SUNY Geneseo is like the Harvard of the SUNYs.&quot;As of 2015, 93.75% of students surveyed know this phrase.
 87.5% believe it is of local origins.(Barcacel Peña, G-M, 2015)